 Since 2020, other nice people have been writing here on my weblog and making sure that Kümmerle's weblog is not only more varied, but also a lot more informative.
-If you are interested in writing posts, join me connection.
+If you are interested in writing articles, please contact me.

 Thomas Aurich is not only a city councilor in Heilbronn, but since 1983, with the opening of the "old town", as a restaurateur and Heilbronn would be unthinkable without him.
 I have Thomas Aurich as a very busy and also quarrelsome fellow citizen, who always makes sure that the sidewalks in Heilbronn are still frequented after the shops have closed.
 So I am particularly pleased that I was able to win him over as a guest blogger.

 Lothar Birkner looks back on an eventful life, he graduated from high school and then completed commercial training.
 After that, he studied philosophy and history, graduating in 1975 MA (at that time it was still called Magister Artium).
 Later returning to the commercial area, he worked in the finance area, most recently as head of the finance department of a medium-sized listed company.
 Left unemployed due to serious differences over business policy.
 Towards the end of his professional career, he worked as a taxi driver for eight more years.
 He has been retired since 2014 and occasionally writes books.